intel/ai-reference-models/docs/general/tensorflow/BuildContainer.md

 # Steps to generate a container with Intel® Optimization for TensorFlow

-This guide will help you generate a container with Intel's cpx launch release candidate.
+This guide will help you generate a container with Intel's cpx release candidate.

 ## Steps:

-1. Clone intel-tensorflow cpx launch branch:
+1. Clone intel-tensorflow bf16/base branch:

     ```
     $ git clone https://github.com/Intel-tensorflow/tensorflow.git --branch=bf16/base --single-branch